mlx93/MakeDev/VIDEO_DEMO_SCRIPT.md

   3. Copy the Project ID (not the name)

 Enter your GCP project ID: [enter your GCP project ID]

+Use all default settings for region, cluster name, machine type, etc.?
+(Y/n): [press Enter or Y]

+✅ Using default settings:
+──────────────────────────────────────────
+  Region:           us-central1
+  Cluster Name:     hello-world-app-cluster (auto-generated) Machine Type:     e2-medium
+  Node Count:       2
+  Domain:           (none - HTTP mode) ──────────────────────────────────────────
 ```

 **Voice-Over:**
-*"MakeDev detected that we need GCP configuration for deployment, so it's prompting us interactively.
-I'll enter my GCP project ID, and it will create a complete config.yaml file with all the settings we need."*
+*"MakeDev detected that our config.yaml has the project name but is missing GCP settings for deployment.
+It's prompting us interactively.
+I'll enter my GCP project ID, and when it asks if I want to use all default settings, I'll just press Enter to accept.
+This gives us a quick path to deployment with sensible defaults, and we can see exactly what settings were applied in the summary table."*

 **Expected Output (Key Moments for Commentary - After Config):**

 **Commentary Point 5 - Configuration Complete (4:00-4:15):**
 *"Configuration is complete.
-MakeDev has created our config.yaml file with all the settings we need.
+MakeDev has updated our config.yaml file with GCP settings.
+Notice how it preserved our project name and just added the deployment settings we need.
+The summary shows all the default settings that were applied—we can see exactly what will be used for our deployment.
 Now it's ready to deploy."*

 **Commentary Point 6 - GitHub Setup (4:15-4:45):**
 *"First, MakeDev is setting up our GitHub repository.
 It's automatically creating the repo, connecting it to our local code, and pushing our code to GitHub.
 All of this happens automatically—no manual git commands needed."*